May. 7, 2026 · 5 min read

 Anchoring bias occurs when initial information disproportionately shapes subsequent judgment.
 Lou and Sun (2024) found that LLMs are notably sensitive to anchored prompts, with 22% to 61% of questions affected depending on the model.
 Most tested LLMs showed anchoring effects equivalent to or stronger than those observed in humans.

-In practice: you ask an LLM to estimate the timeline for a migration.
-You mention that your last migration took six months.
-The model’s estimate will be pulled toward six months, regardless of the actual scope difference.
+Ask an LLM to estimate the timeline for a migration and mention that your last one took six months.
+The model’s estimate pulls toward six months regardless of scope.
 The initial number anchors the output.

-Chain-of-Thought prompting and reflection prompts reduce anchoring but do not eliminate it.
+Chain-of-Thought prompting and reflection prompts reduce anchoring but don’t eliminate it.
 Lou and Sun (2024) found that comprehensive multi-angle information gathering was the most effective mitigation.

 Common Mistakes

 Trusting position over content.
 Putting the most important context at the top of a prompt and assuming the model will find what matters elsewhere.
-For long documents, middle sections are systematically under-weighted.
-Structure determines emphasis as much as content does.
+Middle sections are systematically under-weighted, and adding more context can actively degrade performance by pushing critical information further in (Liu et al., 2023).

 Using pushback to get better answers.
 If you disagree with an LLM’s response and push back without new evidence, the model will often reverse its position.
-This feels like refining the answer.
-It is sycophancy.
-You are not getting a better analysis.
-You are getting agreement.
+That feels like progress, but the model didn’t reconsider.
+It just agreed.

 Treating LLM evaluation as neutral.
 Asking an LLM to compare options while including your team’s stated preference contaminates the evaluation.
 The model will find evidence for what you have already indicated you want.